 Photos, from top:

-Dr. Umar accepts the Association of University Anesthesiologists Junior Faculty Award; The Mar Vista Farmers’ Market; Dr. Le performs a rectus sheath block; UCLA/DGSOM students at traditional "white coat" ceremony.
+Dr. Umar accepts the Association of University Anesthesiologists Junior Faculty Award; The Mar Vista Farmers’ Market; Dr. Yin on the Great Wall of China; UCLA/DGSOM students at traditional "white coat" ceremony.